dbrownecu/cu-freshen-python-djb/README.md

 #
 -->

-# Cu Freshen Python Docker environment
+# CU Freshen Python Docker environment

+added ibmcloudant>=0.1.1 to core/requirements_common.txt

 This repository contains sources files needed to build the Python runtimes for Apache OpenWhisk.
 The build system will produce a series of docker images for each runtime version.
 These images are used in the platform to execute Python actions.